Xiran Jay Zhao: Career

 At the beginning of 2021, Zhao landed their second book deal for Zachary Ying and the Dragon Emperor, a middle grade contemporary fantasy with Margaret K. McElderry Books, an imprint of Simon & Schuster.
 It was released on 10 May 2022.
-The novel debuted at #4 on the New York Times Best Seller list in the Children's Middle Grade Hardcover category; it remained on the list for two weeks.
+The novel debuted at No. 4 on the New York Times Best Seller list in the Children's Middle Grade Hardcover category; it remained on the list for two weeks.
 Alec Scott, for The Globe and Mail, compared Zachary Ying to Zhao's Iron Widow and commented that "the two books speak to Zhao's obsessions – both with anime, the visual storytelling popularized in Japan that's gone global, and with Chinese history and mythology. [...]
 In both novels, the mythic past gets translated into the future. [...]
 For all their differences of mood, the novels rescue what is valuable to Zhao in Chinese history and myth, and project it forward – creating artistic acts of cultural reappropriation".
+For their part, Zhao recalls the way historical idiom and allegory are woven into contemporary Chinese language and culture -- alongside history education in schools -- as the reason they are able to draw on so much historical and mythological content for their books.

 Zhao was a finalist for the Astounding Award for Best New Writer in 2022.
-In 2023, they received enough votes to be a finalist again but were declared ineligible and removed from the ballot.
+In 2023, Zhao again received enough votes to be a finalist, but was declared ineligible and removed from the ballot.
 It later emerged that this was due to self-censorship by the Hugo Award administrators of the 81st World Science Fiction Convention – which was held in Chengdu, China – in order to appease the Chinese government, which has a strict censorship regime.
 Zhao made a guest appearance for an episode of the ABC/CBC documentary series Stuff the British Stole revolving around items looted during the Boxer Rebellion that aired in November 2022.

 In December 2023, Zhao exposed Cait Corrain's "pattern of leaving one-star reviews through fake Goodreads accounts, mostly on the debut works of first-time writers of color, while leaving positive reviews on her own forthcoming book".
 This resulted in Corrain being dropped by her publishers.

 In 2024, Zhao won the Astounding Award for Best New Writer after the award sponsor Dell Magazines extended the eligibility requirements.
+The release of the second installment of the Iron Widow series, Heavenly Tyrant, was delayed.
+It was then published on 24 December 2024.
+On 12 January 2025, Heavenly Tyrant debuted at No. 1 on the New York Times Best Seller list in the Young Adult Hardcover category; it remained on the list for five weeks.